htcondor/htcondor/docs/users-manual/dagman-applications.rst

         PARENT A CHILD B C
         PARENT B C CHILD D

-Within the outer DAG’s input file, the **SUBDAG** command specifies a special case of a **JOB** node, where the job is itself a DAG.
+Within the outer DAG's input file, the **SUBDAG** command specifies a special case of a **JOB** node, where the job is itself a DAG.

-One of the benefits of using the SUBDAG feature is that portions of the overall workflow can be constructed and modified during the execution of the DAG (a SUBDAG file doesn’t have to exist until just before it is submitted).
+One of the benefits of using the SUBDAG feature is that portions of the overall workflow can be constructed and modified during the execution of the DAG (a SUBDAG file doesn't have to exist until just before it is submitted).
 A drawback can be that each SUBDAG causes its own distinct job submission of *condor_dagman*, leading to a larger number of jobs, together with their potential need of carefully constructed policy